NewberryDIS/hfsgatsby/src/markdown-pages/text/page_4.17.md

 Vadianus' *Summary of the Three Parts of the Earth* (*Epitome trium terrae partium*, first published in 1534) was similarly successful, but again, not in Italy.
 Vadianus developed this comprehensive geographical manual (most editions run to five hundred pages or more) by building on earlier scholarly and evangelical publications, respectively a commentary on Pomponius Mela and a study of the missionary voyages of St. Paul.
 Vadianus presented the *Epitome* as a logical outgrowth of Scripture study.
 He offered his readers no less eminent a mentor than St. Paul, whose missionary travels were a commonplace model for modern evangelicals.
 Vadianus claimed that Paul's letters are best understood by those who study geography so as to know about the peoples and physical features of foreign lands.
 Geography and the missionary impulse were thus inextricably linked in Vadianus' influential work.
 (74)

 Both Honter and Vadianus employed printers who knew how to make books in the latest humanist styles.
 Indeed, most editions of Honter's little geography would have been at home, graphically at least, in any Italian bookshop of the fifteen forties that catered to Latin-school students.
-The first edition of the *Rudimenta* in verse, printed at BraÅŸov / Kronstadt under Honter's direct supervision, is an octavo with the poetic text set in italics, in the style of the popular Aldines of the period.
+The first edition of the *Rudimenta* in verse, printed at Braşov / Kronstadt under Honter's direct supervision, is an octavo with the poetic text set in italics, in the style of the popular Aldines of the period.
 The paper and presswork are first quality.
 The title page is adorned with a simple architectural border, not an Aldine look but still consistent with many books printed at Venice for the Hungarian and Balkan market.
 Later editions by Christoph Froschauer in Zurich are even more Venetian in look.
 They have clearly organized, typographic title pages with a handsome emblematic printer's mark.
-<p style="text-align: center;"></p>

 <figure class="mkdn-figure">